Random linear multihop relaying in a general field of interferers using spatial Aloha: Impact of external noise and interference

 \subsection{Long routes}

-The following results show a very negative impact of arbitrarily small noise on the performance of NN routing on long routes. \begin{Prop} The mean local delay in the Poisson $\calR=\Phi$ NN routing model with a noise field satisfying $\Pr(W(r)>w)\ge \epsilon$ for some $w,\epsilon>0$, is infinite $\E[L_0]=\infty$.
-Consequently the speed of packet progression on long routes is almost surely null. \end{Prop} \begin{IEEEproof} As in the proof of proposition~\ref{p.emergency} we can show that
+The following results show a very negative impact of arbitrarily small noise on the performance of NN routing on long routes. \begin{Prop} The mean local delay in the Poisson $\calR=\Phi$ NN routing is infinite, $\E^0[L_0]=\infty$, provided the noise is non-null noise, $\Pr(W>w)\ge \epsilon$ for some $w,\epsilon>0$, or the field of interfering nodes is super-Poisson in the sense of having Laplace transforms of negative functions not smaller than a Poisson point process (as e.g. Poisson-line $\Psi$) and applying Aloha with non-null MAP $p'>0$.
+In this case the speed of packet progression on long routes is almost surely null. \end{Prop} \begin{IEEEproof} As in the proof of proposition~\ref{p.emergency}, cf. also Lemma~\ref{l.L} and expression~(\ref{e.EpsiL}), we have